HLasse/TextDescriptives/docs/index.rst

 Contents
 ---------------------------------

-The documentation is organized in three parts:
+The documentation is organized in two parts:

 - **Getting Started** contains the installation instructions, guides, and tutorials on how to use the package.
 - **Package References** contains the documentation of each public class and function.